Transcription

 Of course, choose videos or content that interest you so you don't get bored.

-You will watch a video and learn vocabulary.
+You're going to watch a video and learn some vocabulary.
 That's fine.
-Three days later, you should watch that video again or test yourself on that vocabulary to see if you still have it in your head.
+Three days later, you should watch the video again or test yourself on the vocabulary to see if you still have it in your head.

 Maybe it will still be fresh in your mind and that's fine.